chiangyaw/pcs-utd-workshop/04-Assignment-2-1.md

 The Application Portal is one stop shop for all the applications that are used in this workshop.
 Under the hood, it utilizes Kasm Workspaces, which is a streaming platform for delivering browser-based access to applications, and web services and this setup is running as a docker container within the Docker workstation.
 Within this workspace, Chrome browser is preinstalled and it provides a secure and isolated browsing environment.

 Below are the steps to access the Application Portal:
-1. Select the Application Portal tab to open the portal.
+1. In the CloudShare page, select the Application Portal tab to open the portal.
 2. Credentials: kasm_user/p@lo@lto

     ![alt text](/resources/applicationportal-login-1.png)